mautic/documentation/en/notifications/README.md

 # Web Notifications

 Web notifications integrate [One Signal](https://onesignal.com/).
-Using your ownOne Signal accounts, you can now push a notification to their browser (with the contacts permission).
+Using your own OneSignal accounts, you can now push a notification to your contacts's browser (with their permission).
 Enable these in Mautic's Configuration to see them listed under Channels in the menu.

-For more informations see [One Signal documentation](https//documentation.onesignal.com/docs/web-push-setup)
+For more information see [One Signal documentation](https//documentation.onesignal.com/docs/web-push-setup)

 ### Setup